In addition to the funeral itselfwhatever form it takesa number of associated

 often results in use of a minimum-priced casket.

-Cremation is an increasingly popular choice over burial.
+Cremation is an increasingly popular choice.
 Neither a casket nor embalming

-is generally required, but if the body must be held for several
+is usually required, but if the body must be held for several days, refrigeration

-viewing, and ceremony followed by cremation.
+and ceremony followed by cremation.
 Some funeral homes offer rental caskets

-for such situations, while others sell modest caskets that are
+for cremation, while others sell modest caskets designed for cremation.

 Cremated remains may be scattered, kept at home, buried in a cemetery,

-or kept in a columbarium (an above-ground structure containing permanent
+or interred in a columbarium (an above-ground structure containing permanent

 niches).
 Burial in a cemetery or placement in a columbarium adds to the